budding

 I’ve designed this speculative interface inspired by one of Patryk Adaś’ maps above, but with page visits grouped into thematically related journeys rather than by website.
 Here’s a more detailed walkthrough:

 Grouping journeys by topic instead of by website is more feasible than you might think.
-While I'm hesitant to suggest the most popular hammer of the moment, could be legitimately helpful in improving semantic clustering.
+While I’m hesitant to suggest the most popular hammer of the moment, language models could be legitimately helpful in improving semantic clustering.

 Rather than only relying on rudimentary hints like keywords and timing to guess which browsing sessions are related, these models can identify which pages are thematically related and part of a unified journey – even across multiple sites and multiple days.